 HEDS collects and shares institutional data, public data sets, third-party survey data, and data from HEDS surveys.
 HEDS also sponsors opportunities for representatives from member institutions to collaborate on using data.

-- First Destination Data – HEDS collects and shares data on post-graduate student outcomes within six months of graduation, including employment, continuing education, service, and salary..
+- First Destinations – Data on post-graduate student outcomes within six months of graduation, including employment, continuing education, service, and salary.

-- Number of Deposits – HEDS collects first-year, transfer, and other student deposits on pre-set dates from May to August.
+- Number of Deposits – Data on first-year, transfer, and other student deposits on pre-set dates from May to August.

-- Starting Salaries Data – HEDS collects information on baseline, entry-level salary and estimate of benefits for assistant professors and the per-course, base salary for adjuncts.
+- Starting Salaries – Data on baseline, entry-level salary and benefits for assistant professors and the per-course, base salary for adjuncts.

-The HEDS staff facilitates the collection, analyzing, formatting, and sharing of these data.
-For many of these exchanges, we create spreadsheets that allow members to easily generate custom comparison groups.
+The HEDS staff facilitates the collection, analyzing, formatting, and sharing of these data, allowing for custom comparisons groups.

 - HEDS Diversity and Equity Campus Climate Survey